-UNH is dedicated to educational and prevention services.
-Primary programs are informed by research or assessed for value, effectiveness, and outcomes.
-The goal of such programs is to stop sexual assault, domestic violence, dating violence, and stalking before they occur.
+UNH is dedicated to prevention education.
+Primary programs are informed by research and assessed for value, effectiveness, and outcomes.
+SHARPP's prevention education trainings are informed by research & evidence -based best practices as well as the CDC's recommendations on sexual violence prevention.
+The goals of such programs is to stop sexual assault, domestic violence, dating violence, and stalking before they occur.
+SHARPP's goals for their prevention education programs are to build skills, increase knowledge, and change attitudes and beliefs that contribute to violence.
 Primary prevention programs promote behaviors that foster healthy, mutually respectful relationships and sexuality, encourage safe bystander intervention, and seek to change social norms in healthy and safe directions.
 Primary prevention and ongoing educational/awareness efforts at UNH contain information about options available to victims, procedures for institutional disciplinary action, risk reduction, and bystander intervention.
+SHARPP strives to target individual, interpersonal, organizational, institutional, and systemic strategies for change also known as the socio-ecological perspective.